-This community periodically opens the Waiting Lists by bedroom size based on community needs.
+This community periodically opens the Waiting List by bedroom size, based on community needs.
 The community announces the opening of the Waiting List and provides information where and when to apply.
 The community's Affirmative Fair Housing Marketing Plan, which is available in the rental office, provides further details on the marketing and outreach efforts employed.
-When the Waiting List applicants exceed the number of vacancies for a specific unit size for the average unit turnover for one year, the Waiting List will be closed.
-Potential applicants will be notified of the closure, a sign will be prominently posted in the rental office, and no applications will be accepted when the Waiting List is closed.
+When the number of Waiting List applicants exceed the number of vacancies for a specific unit size for the average unit turnover for one year, the Waiting List will be closed.
+Potential applicants will be notified of the closure, a sign will be prominently posted in the rental office, and no applications will be accepted during that time.

-The applicant is responsible for keeping the community updated with any changes in their contact information.
-The applicant may designate a third party contact person or agency to contact us on their behalf to provide us with current contact information.
+The applicant is responsible for keeping the community updated with any changes in their contact information.Homestead Park Resident Selection CriteriaThe applicant may designate a third party contact person Page 20 of 40Revised 06/2023 (TCAC/HUD)

+or agency to contact us on their behalf to provide us with current contact information.
 Failure of the applicant to provide current contact information will remove the applicant from the Waiting List.
-Management will typically update the Waiting List every 6 months or at least once a year by contacting the applicant at the last known address requesting an update status.
-If the applicant does not respond to this update request, management will also request information that helps determine likely eligibility for the housing program; however, eligibility will not be confirmed until the applicant's file has been processed, verified and certified at the time of expected occupancy.
+Management will typically update the Waiting List every 6 months or at least once a year by contacting the applicant at the last known address, requesting an update status.
+If the applicant does not respond to this update request, management will remove the applicant from the Waiting List.
+During the status update, management will also request information that helps determine likely eligibility for the housing program; however, eligibility will not be confirmed until the applicant's file has been processed, verified and certified at the time of expected occupancy.